 b.
 Designate an individual (or team) responsible for overseeing compliance with data subject rights and GDPR requirements.

-8. Data Transfer Safeguards: Implement appropriate safeguards for international data transfers, such as Standard Contractual Clauses (SCCs) or Binding Corporate Rules (BCRs), when transferring personal data outside the UK or the EEA.
+5. Data Transfer Safeguards: Implement appropriate safe guards for international data transfers, such as Standard Contractual Clauses (SCCs) or Binding Corporate Rules (BCRs), when transferring personal data outside the UK or the EEA.

 SCHEDULE 2

-4. Duration: Ongoing for as long as the Service Provider provides the Services to the Client; and, beyond such provision of services or termination of Contract where legally required (to comply with local laws).
+4. Duration: Ongoing for as long as the Services are provided to the Client; and,beyond such provision of services or termination of Contract where legallyrequired (to comply with local laws).

 A. LIST OF PARTIES